-A recent report from the U.S. Centers for Disease Control and Prevention (CDC), discusses the hazards of falls among older Americans—and touts exercise as the number one weapon to combat them.
+A report from the U.S. Centers for Disease Control and Prevention (CDC), discusses the hazards of falls among older Americans—and touts exercise as the number one weapon to combat them.
 Citing the report, the American Association of Retired Persons (AARP) notes that “Research shows simply staying active can reduce your risk of a tumble by 10 to 20 percent, and exercising more than three hours a week is linked to a 39 percent reduction in falls.”
 Recommendations include things like adding strength and resistance training and improving balance.
 Sports medicine experts are uniquely qualified to provide the training and support needed to help individuals remain both active and safe as they age.

 We can help